SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 roll one Wild Die, treating the 1 result simply as a l, to get the number.
 This allows the scale value to be open ended.

-“BBBSSiIIﬂ: m5 Snare ﬂlifiﬂSJ > Ransom
+"BBBSSiIIﬂ: m5 Snare ﬂlifiﬂSJ > Ransom

 Holes: I'm getting sent to random worlds!